How to send personal information over the web and comply with the European General Data Protection Regulation (GDPR).

 A lot of interest has been generated by the EU introduction, back in May 2016, of the GDPR which introduces the explicit requirement on organizations that collect and process personal data (like name and address and phone number and IP address) and especially sensitive data (like racial or ethnic origin, political opinions, religious beliefs, trade union activities, physical or mental health, sexual life, or details of criminal convictions).

-And a question we get is how can we send documents securely containing that kind of data and still comply?
+And a question we get is how can we send documents securely containing that kind of data and still comply with GDPR?

 The Locklizard document security approach, working with Adobe Portable Document Format (PDF), is to encrypt PDF files and then apply DRM controls.
 We use the PDF format because it maintains the form and format of the original document.
 That was the reason PDF was created, and later standardised by ISO.
 And the beauty is you can easily convert any document format to PDF.